jcugnoni/Fractal-Cortex/README.md

 ---

 # Project Motivation
-This project was motivated by the **Fractal Robotics** vision: **To accelerate the development of mechanical solutions.** In support of this vision, this project aims to address the gap between the limitations of 3-axis FDM and the inaccessibility of current 5-axis FDM.
+This project was motivated by the **Fractal Robotics** vision: **To accelerate the development of mechanical solutions.** In support of this vision, this project aims to address the observed gap between the limitations of 3-axis FDM and the inaccessibility of current 5-axis FDM.

 **📋Limitations of 3-Axis FDM**
   - Part strength is limited due to the direction of printing